davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

-By default, Spring Boot for {pivotal-gemfire-name} (SBDG) applies reasonable and sensible defaults when configuring {pivotal-gemfire-name}
-as the provider in Spring Session.
+By default, Spring Boot for VMware GemFire (SBDG) applies reasonable and sensible defaults when configuring VMware GemFire as the provider in Spring Session.